qwiklabs-org/horizon-sdv/workloads/android/pipelines/tests/cts_execution/README.md

 - This pipeline offers the flexibility to run using a user-defined CTS suite (built by the `CTS Builder` pipeline) instead of the default Android 14 and Android 15 CTS suites provided by google.
 - It allows user to enable MTK Connect should they wish to view the virtual devices during testing (e.g. useful for UI tests).
+- It allows users to keep the cuttlefish virtual devices alive for a certain amount of time after the CTS run has completed in order to facilitate debugging via MTK Connect.
+MTK Connect must be enabled for this option.

 ### References <a name="references"></a>